+A. STEM figures have appropriate markup that N/A

+indicates that the image is a figure.

+A Living Line Control of the Control A. CT544

+Additional Information: No STEM.

-A. STEM figures have appropriate markup that indicates that the image is a figure.
-N/A Additional Information: B. STEM graphs have appropriate markup that indicates that the image is a graph.
-N/A
+B. STEM graphs have appropriate markup that N/A

+indicates that the image is a graph. •

+maicates that the image is a graph.

+Additional Information: No STEM.

+C. STEM equations have appropriate markup N/A

+that indicates that the image is an equation.

+Additional Information: No STEM.

+D. STEM tables have appropriate markup that N/A

+indicates the image is a table.

 Additional Information:

-C. STEM equations have appropriate markup that indicates that the image is an equation.
-N/A
+E. STEM figures have appropriate notation N/A

-Additional Information:

-D. STEM tables have appropriate markup that indicates the image is a table.
-N/A
+markup that conveys both the notation

-Additional Information:
+·

-E. STEM figures have appropriate notation markup that conveys both the notation (presentation) and meaning (semantics) of the STEM content.
-N/A
+(presentation) and meaning (semantics) of the

+STEM content.

-Additional Information:
+Additional Information: No STEM.

+E CTEM and the base of the control of 21/2

-F. STEM graphs have appropriate notation markup that conveys both the notation (presentation) and meaning (semantics) of the STEM content.
-N/A
+F. STEM graphs have appropriate notation N/A

+markup that conveys both the notation

+(presentation) and meaning (semantics) of the

+STEM content.

+A 1 199)

-Additional Information:
+Additional Information: No STEM.

+G. STEM equations have appropriate notation N/A

+markup that conveys both the notation

+, , , , , , , , , , , , , , , , , , , ,

-G. STEM equations have appropriate notation markup that conveys both the notation (presentation) and meaning (semantics) of the STEM content.
-N/A
+(presentation) and meaning (semantics) of the STEM content.
+Additional Information: No STEM.

-Additional Information:

 H. Assistive technology used can access the content from the STEM tables.
-N/A

-Additional Information:
+N/A Additional Information: